sfogo/spring-democloud/README.md

 `mvn clean package`
 * Build Docker images and start containers
 `docker-compose -f ./docker-compose.yml up -d --build`
-* All services still go by the ([Config First Bootstrap](http://cloud.spring.io/spring-cloud-static/spring-cloud.html#config-first-bootstrap)) and the [fail fast](http://projects.spring.io/spring-cloud/spring-cloud.html#config-client-fail-fast) options.
+* All services still go by the [Config First Bootstrap](http://cloud.spring.io/spring-cloud-static/spring-cloud.html#config-first-bootstrap) and the [fail fast](http://projects.spring.io/spring-cloud/spring-cloud.html#config-client-fail-fast) options.
 No starting order is mandated and therefore the Configuration Server may not yet be ready when a service starts up : it will fail but the `restart: always` option present in `Dockerfile` will restart the container.
-It may then take a `Spring fail fast / Docker restart` cycles until the Configuration Server is found at boot time.
+It may then take a few `Spring fail fast / Docker restart` cycles until the Configuration Server is found at boot time.
+* [Docker Compose file](docker-compose.yml) builds all components except RabbitMQ whose image is pulled from the [hub](https://hub.docker.com/_/rabbitmq/).